mekh/logis/README.md

 - logline - the Logline instance
 - primitives - the Primitives instance

-The same parameters, except logline and primitives, can be used for an individual configuration of a logger.
+The same parameters can be used for an individual configuration of a logger.

 ## Circulars
+It's safe to pass any kind of arguments to the log functions, including Express requests, Sequelize models, etc.
+The logger automatically detects circular structures and replaces them by string references.
+The reference is a path within an object.

 ```js
 const logger = require('loggis');